 Ardant du Picq, Charles Jean Jacques Joseph (1821-1870).
 French Army officer and military theorist of the mid-nineteenth century whose writings, as they were later interpreted by other theorists, had a great effect on French military theory and doctrine.

-Aristides, Marcianus (unknown).
+Aristides, Marcianus.
 Second-century Greek Christian author who is primarily known as the author of the Apology of Aristides.
 St. Aristides delivered the Apology around the year 125.
 His feast day is August 31 in Roman Catholicism.

 Ashford, Jan.
 Current CEO of Communication Rights Australia, which helps people with communication difficulties access their rights through information and advocacy.
 Ashford, who has worked in the disability sector for more than twenty-five years, has been a strong advocate for the rights of people who have little or no speech.
 She has a background in social work, family counseling, and quality management, and has authored many publications in this area.